 - Deeds executed under an invalid or expired power of attorney,

 How long does the owner’s title coverage last?

 An owner’s title policy remain in force as long as you or your heirs have an interest in the property.
 The title insurance will protect the title for the buyer.
-Before the emission of the title insurance policy, yout title agent will check and review any defects such as unpaid taxes, a lien filed by a contractor, an assessment or any other title defect, a thorough review will be made.
-Without the protection of the title insurance, your investment is in risk.
+Before the emission of the title insurance policy, your title agent will check and review any defects such as unpaid taxes, a lien filed by a contractor, an assessment, or any other title defect, a thorough review will be made.
+Without the protection of the title insurance, your investment is at risk.